Scoping Out Sunglasses

 can be improved by the addition of a clear UV coating.
 According to the AAO and AOA,

-mirror coating and gradient tinting of lenses do not offer UV protection.
+mirror coating and gradient tinting of lenses don't offer UV protection.
 The color

-and degree of darkness of lenses do not mean the lenses can block UV rays.
+and degree of darkness of lenses don't mean the lenses can block UV rays.
 Polarized

 lenses block glare, but offer no UV protection.
 Photochromic lenses, or lenses that

 change from light to dark when exposed to UV rays, may offer protection.
 Wraparound